Combined Sewer Overflow (CSO) in Richmond

 Richmond was one of the first cities in Virginia to create a system to carry sewage away from the urban center.
 The city covered Shockoe Creek and converted the natural drainage in Shockoe Bottom into two underground systems, a 17-foot by 12-foot concrete sewer known as the Shockoe Box and a pressure conduit known as the Shockoe Arch.
 Sewage was dumped, untreated, in the James River.

-Until 1958, every time it rained on the center of the city the sewage flowing into the James River was combined with the rainfall.
-Rainstorms served the function of clearing out the sewer lines, but in the process created a surge of organic waste that polluted the river.
+Until 1958, every time it rained the sewage flowing into the James River was untreated.
+In the center of the city rainstorms served the function of clearing out the sewer lines.

 Richmond's Combined Sewer Overflow (CSO) ended up with 31 overflow outfalls along the James River or its tributaries, especially Shockoe Creek and Gillies Creek.
 About two-thirds of the city's total CSO Area is in the Shockoe Basin drainage.